 Person with a disability.
 Under the HBP rules, a person with a disability is one who is related to you by blood, marriage, common-law partnership, or adoption.
 They don’t have to reside in the home in which you live.
 Furthermore, the individual must be entitled to the disability tax credit.

 Qualifying home.
 A qualifying home refers to a housing unit located in Canada or a share of a cooperative housing corporation that entitles you to occupy and own an equity interest in a unit located on the property, like a condo.
-In case you wanted to use the plan to buy a property in another country, you are out of luck.
+In case you want to use the plan to buy a property in another country, you are out of luck.

 Replacement property.
 The CRA will recognize a replacement home if you’re unable to legally occupy or build the one indicated on Form T1036 before October 1 in the year following your withdrawal date.
 You must send a letter to the CRA informing them of the replacement property, which must satisfy the same condition as your original one.
 Be sure to include your name, address, social insurance number, and the replacement home’s address.
 You must also state in the letter that you intend to occupy the replacement property as your primary residence within one year after you purchase or build it.